json-schema-org/json-schema-spec/adr/2024-11-2-assertion-format.md

 Due to this consistency in user expectations, we have decided to:

-1. make format an assertion keyword and strictly,
+1. make format an assertion keyword, and
-2. enforce it by moving the appropriate tests into the required section of the Test Suite.
+2. strictly enforce it by moving the appropriate tests into the required section of the Test Suite and building them more completely.

 ## Decision Drivers